-To grow you own pineapple, start with a fruit purchased at the supermarket.
+To grow your own pineapple, start with a fruit purchased at the supermarket.
 Choose one that has a healthy, green, leafy top – or crown – not too badly battered during processing and shipping.
-To root the top, you will need a gallon-size container, enough potting soil to fill it, slow-release fertilizer, a sharp knife and pruning shears.
+To root the top, you will need a gallon-size container, enough potting soil to fill it, slow-release fertilizer and a sharp knife.

 First, use a sharp knife to cut the crown from the fruit.
 Make the cut cleanly and as close to the fruit as you can.
 Next, remove enough of the lower leaves from the cut crown to expose about one-half to three-quarters of an inch of stem.
 Lay the crown aside for three days to allow the cut to callus over.